mongodb/docs/source/includes/automation-configuration-sharding.rst

-The ``sharding`` array is optional and defines the configuration of each sharded cluster.
+The ``sharding`` array defines the configuration of each sharded cluster.
+This field is optional except for deployments with sharded clusters.

 .. code-block:: cfg